KodowanieBezCenzury/architecture/framework-adoption/spring/README.md

-# Code example for Toogle Feature presentation
+# Code example for framework adoption
-## Here we got small example how to use libraries for
+## Here we got example how to use [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/)

-# Feature Toggle implementation
+Idea is to make application accesible via HTTP and try to not polute bisiness logic with technical details.

-This example is using [https://www.togglz.org/](https://www.togglz.org/) with Spring-Boot integration [https://www.togglz.org/documentation/spring-boot-starter.html](https://www.togglz.org/documentation/spring-boot-starter.html).
+# Application

-Project is a simple StocReader application having one HTTP endpoint:
+Project is a simple StocReader application using dummy stock reader having one HTTP endpoint:

 ```
 GET /stockprice?ticker={id}